Skip to main content

 General information

-The Aiguille Verte is one of the iconic peaks of the Mont Blanc Massif.
-The famous French mountaineer and writer Gaston Rébuffat contributed significantly to this reputation when he said of it in the 50's “Before the Verte one is a mountaineer, after the Verte one becomes a proper mountaineer.
-It is certainly true that there are no easy routes on this peak and each face is a significant challenge.
-The south face of the Aiguille Verte is an outstanding snow route that follows the Whymper Couloir for over 700 metres.
-This is unquestionably one of the most beautiful routes in the massif, and we offer a four-day programme for its ascent.
+The Aiguille Verte is one of the most iconic peaks of the Mont Blanc Massif.
+The famous French mountaineer and writer Gaston Rébuffat contributed greatly to its reputation when he wrote in the 1950s: “Before the Verte one is a mountaineer; after the Verte one becomes a proper mountaineer.”

-The current evolution of the climate has profoundly altered the snow conditions in high mountain areas, requiring a modification of mountaineering practices.
-The optimal period for ascending the Aiguille Verte via the Whymper Couloir now extends from mid-March to early June.
-Depending on encountered conditions, ski touring equipment may be necessary for the approach.
+As a result, the optimal period for climbing the Aiguille Verte by the Whymper Couloir now extends from mid-March to early June.
+Depending on conditions, ski touring equipment may be required for the approach.

 Private booking